Spark Programming Guide

 sparkHome: The path at which Spark is installed on your worker machines (it should be the same on all of them).

-jars: A list of JAR files on the local machine containing your application’s code and any dependencies, which Spark will deploy to all the worker nodes.
-You’ll need to package your application into a set of JARs using your build system.
+jars: A list of JAR files on the local machine containing your job’s code and any dependencies, which Spark will deploy to all the worker nodes.
+You’ll need to package your job into a set of JARs using your build system.
 For example, if you’re using SBT, the sbt-assembly plugin is a good way to make a single JAR with your code and dependencies.

 If you run

-b.jar on its classpath.
-In addition, any new classes you define in the shell will automatically be distributed.
+spark-shell on a cluster, any classes you define in the shell will automatically be distributed.

 Resilient Distributed Datasets (RDDs)